 Somewhere around Broadway and Canal, Ruby looked back and saw the black-smoke pillar of fire from the South Tower suddenly turn white, and surge out fiercely; she thought it must have been around 10am.
 She didn’t know then, but she was witnessing the collapse of the building, the first to fall.
 A fighter jet roared overhead, and people cowered in doorways; was it one of ours, or one of theirs?
 At Times Square, a stranger lent her his cell phone (then not so common) and she phoned me.
 The tight dress shoes she had worn to the office were too painful for hiking; she took them off and continued barefoot, reaching our home on West 104th Street some time in the afternoon, having walked about 7 miles.

-The following morning, we left Stella with a babysitter and walked back up to St. Luke’s Hospital holding hands.
+The following morning, we left our daughter with a babysitter and walked back up to St. Luke’s Hospital holding hands.
 Our plan was to donate blood for the survivors we knew must be flooding in.
 But there were no survivors; the hospital was dead quiet, and we were told no blood was needed.

 Seismologist Won-Young Kim heard the first reports in his car as he drove to Columbia University’s Lamont-Doherty Earth Observatory.
 Lamont is located in Palisades, N.Y., on the west bank of the Hudson River, 21 miles north of the attacks.
 From here, part of Kim’s job was to run a network of dozens of seismometers designed to monitor the U.S. Northeast for earthquakes.
 They also sometimes capture man-made seismic waves generated by explosions or other sources.